awsteiner/o2scl/doc/o2scl/sphinx/multip.rst

 the ``boost::multiprecision`` types.
 (Though some of the boost multiprecision types require additional libraries, such as GMP.)

-Testing with multiprecision types is enabled by defining ``O2SCL_LD_TYPES`` at the time the configure script is run.

 List of classes which support multiprecision types:

 - Function evaluation: :ref:`funct_multip <funct_multip>`